Embodied-RAG: General Non-parametric Embodied Memory for Retrieval and Generation

 Result Table

-Result Table: Comparison of methods across different tasks.
+Result Figure: Comparison of methods across different tasks.

 Result Figure